 Dr. Inderjeet Mann

-Dr. Inderjeet Mann is the 2021 South Asian Research Fellow.
-He will be working on a working paper series on the South Asian Canadian Diaspora’s response to farmer’s protests in India (with a special focus on Punjab farmers).
-(Please put blog here)
+Dr. Inderjeet Mann was the 2021 South Asian Research Fellow.
+He worked on a working paper series on the South Asian Canadian Diaspora’s response to farmer’s protests in India (with a special focus on Punjab farmers).

 Dr. Mann holds a Ph.D. in Political Science and International Studies from Jawaharlal Nehru University (JNU), Delhi.
 Dr. Mann has been affiliated with Simon Fraser University in a research capacity.
 His Post-Doctoral Research on Political Participation of Ethnic Minorities in Canada was undertook at JNU and at the South Asian Studies Institute.
 The Post-doctoral work was funded by Indian Council of Social Sciences Research and the Shastri Indo Canadian Institute.
 His graduate research degree, M.Phil. was undertaken in the area of Human Rights.